EmanuelGustafzon/Milestone-project-1-music-lessons/README.md

 - Solved

   - Instead of using a nav in the header I used a list attribute.
 I simply fixed this by putting the list into a nav tag.
-  - I used H1 tags in subheadings.
-I changed those to h2 tags.
   - In the CSS stylesheet I doublewrote some code for both desktop and mobile devices.
 This slowed down the loading time.
 I changed this by deleting the code for mobile screens.

 - Unsolved bugs